algoneer/algoneer/docs/source/getting_started.rst

 Algoneer aims to be technology-agnostic and provides wrappers for the most popular data processing and machine learning libraries.
 In this tutorial, we are going to use Algoneer in conjunction with `pandas` and `scikit-learn`.
-In case you have not installed them already, you can do so by executing:
+In case you have not installed them already, you can do so by running:

 .. code-block:: bash